Why March is the Best Time to Visit Fairbanks Alaska

 Every year in late February and March, Fairbanks is host to the World Ice Art Competition.
 Ice artists come from all over the world (mostly arctic countries) to carve ice blocks.
 If you get there in the early part of the competition, you can watch the carvers as they work on their ice art.

-There is also an ice playground that is fun for kids and adults to check out from slides to teeter totters and more.
-The ice toys are also different every year.
+There is also an ice playground that is fun for kids and adults to check out from slides to teeter totters and more to board games made of ice.
+The ice toys and ice playground are different every year.

 Go Cross Country Skiing